Bodies of 'executed people' strewn across street in Bucha as Ukraine accuses Russia of war crimes – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Tara John and Nathan Hodge reported and wrote from Lviv.
+CNN’s Fred Pleitgen, Vasco Cotovio, Daria Markina and Byron Blunt reported from Bucha.
+Tara John and Nathan Hodge reported and wrote from Lviv.
 Jonny Hallam reported from Atlanta.
 Amy Cassidy in London and James Frater reported from Brussels.
 Niamh Kennedy reported from London.

 Comments